Arypat04/puckWhisperer/README.md

 **PuckWhisperer** is a web-based NHL guessing game where you test your hockey knowledge by guessing a mystery player in 3 tries or less.
 Use hints like draft info, teams played for, stats, and even a silhouette to help you win.

-All to find out whether you truly know Puck.
+All to find out whether or not you truly know Puck.

 ---